 Trail running shoes are easy to clean

-If you’ve already taken a gander at our care instructions for walking boots, you must have notice how much easier it is to clean trail running shoes.
+If you’ve already taken a gander at our care instructions for walking boots, you may have noticed how much easier it is to clean trail running shoes.
 This is primarily due to the materials used.
-Since synthetic materials used for trail running shoes don’t require special care and trail running shoes themselves are not made of leather, they’re easy to clean and ready to go in no time.
+Since synthetic materials used for trail running shoes don’t require special care and trail running shoes themselves are not made of leather, they’re easier to clean and ready to go in no time.
 The down side is that they’re not particularly long lasting.
 Even though resorting to leather would mean more durability for your shoes, it would also make them much heavier, which is honestly pretty counterproductive when it comes to trail running.